 2. Time Spent on Meetings Will Be Optimized

 Ever wondered what would happen to your work calendar if suddenly the days you could schedule meetings shrunk by one day?
-More meaningful and impactful meetings would be scheduled in place of 1-on-1s or catchups that don’t need to happen or were just there as placeholders.
-There would be more sensitivity to scheduling meetings, and the content of the meetings themselves would be tailored as to not waste anyone’s precious time.
+More meaningful and impactful meetings would be scheduled in place of one-on-ones or catchups that don’t need to happen or were just there as placeholders.
+There would be more sensitivity to scheduling meetings, and the content of the meetings themselves would be tailored so as not to waste anyone’s precious time.

 3. You Will Avert Burnout

 Burnout is commonly associated with long work hours and the lack of time-off or inability to disconnect from work.
 During the pandemic, more companies realized that workers were overworked due to being "connected" all the time.
 Multiple workplace surveys show that employee well-being improved as soon as the organization started implementing a four-day workweek.

 4. Promote a Healthier Workplace and Healthier Workers